buildbot/buildbot/master/docs/developer/data.rst

         :param unicode category: category for this change
         :param string revlink: link to a web view of this revision
         :param properties: properties to set on this change
-        :type properties: dictionary with string keys and simple values (JSON-able).
+        :type properties: dictionary with unicode keys and simple values (JSON-able).
 Note that the property source is *not* included in this dictionary.
         :param unicode repository: the repository in which this change took place
         :param unicode project: the project this change is a part of
         :param unicode src: source of the change (vcs or other)